 The purpose was to set a high level of training honoring the Indian philosophy of Yoga and Ayurveda and then integrating these ancient teachings to meet the modern day needs of students.
 The essence for achieving these high standards are two-fold:

 Only from this well-established foundation can a high caliber of teachers develop.
 This is a life commitment which will increase your 'self' awareness and personal growth.
 It grooms Yoga Ayurveda Teachers to share Raja Yoga and the Teachings of Patanjali through the Krishnamacharya lineage.

-There are 4 levels of Yoga Teacher training (YAT 300, 600, 900, 1200) and 3 levels of Ayurveda Practitioner training (YAT 30, 200, 400).
+There are 5 levels of training (YAT 300, 400, 600, 900, 1200).
 On successful completion of each training the student will be certified by Yoga Awareness as a YOGA TEACHER or AYURVEDA PRACTITIONER and this certification is the minimum requirement for ongoing advanced studies with Yoga Awareness.
 You will be automatically eligible for the Yoga Alliance RYT 200 and RYT 500 hour registration, and can become a member with the International Association of Yoga Therapy (IAYT) and the National Ayurveda Medical Association (NAMA).
 The Yoga Awareness YAT certification may be used to teach at any Yoga studio, worldwide.

 Yoga Teaching and Yoga Therapy terminology?